ncmoliver/ncmoliver/README.md

-- 👋 Hi, I’m @ncmoliver
+- 👋 Hi, My name is Marques
-- 👀 I’m interested in an entry-level postion **Data Analytics** role.
+- 👀 I’m interested in learning almost every and anything.
+- 🏀 7 Years playing overseas basketballl (Germany, Iceland, France)
+- ⏳ During that time is where I fell in love with learning computer programming.
-- 🌱 I’m currently learning Python and AI as a bootcamp student at the UNC Chapel Hill.
+- 🌱 I’m currently a bootcamp student at the UNC Chapel Hill, learning Python and Artificial Intelligence
-- 🤝 I would be happy to collaborate with an experienced programmer interested in handing over the light work, for my first project in Python.
+- 🤝 I would be happy to collaborate with any driven programmer interested in collaborating, for my first group project.
 - 📫 How to reach me ... **mrmarquesoliver@gmail.com**
-- ⚡ Fun fact: While playing overseas basketball, I utilized my free time to learn programming languages through Udemy, gaining experience in Python, JavaScript, EJS, JSX, and React.
-This prepared me to join the AI bootcamp at UNC Chapel Hill, where I am now focused on pursuing an entry-level data analyst role..

 <!---
 ncmoliver/ncmoliver is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.